 - After submitting the travel surveillance form, travellers are advised to download the QR code.
 Passengers will be required to display the received QR codes to port health officials on arrival for them to be allowed to proceed to arrival immigration.

-- On arrival at Jomo Kenyatta International Airport, Government regulated health checks will be carried out including temperature checks of each inbound and outbound traveller.
+- Major airlines worldwide have direct flights to and from Kenya regularly.
+On arrival at Jomo Kenyatta International Airport, Government regulated health checks will be carried out including temperature checks of each inbound and outbound traveller.

 - Tavellers whose Covid 19 certificates expire while on transit will be required to deposit their passports with the airport Port of Health Authorities and facilitate testing in a recognized facility at their own cost.